Scientific Committee on Antarctic Research: Medals

-Visiting Scholarships
+Visiting scholarships

-SCAR offers Visiting Scholar Awards, which enable researchers and academics to visit other SCAR member countries.
+SCAR offers Visiting Scholar Awards, which enable researchers and academics to conduct research stays in other SCAR member countries to promote collaborative exchange and capacity building.

 Fellowships

-SCAR provides fellowships to early-career researchers to allow them to join research groups in other countries.
+SCAR provides fellowships to early-career researchers to carry out research in different SCAR member countries.

-Diversity in Antarctic Science
+Diversity in Antarctic science

-As one of the principles of its parent organisation, the International Science Council (ISC), SCAR ‘promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability, or age.’
+As one of the principles of its parent organisation, the International Science Council (ISC), SCAR "promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability, or age."

 As part of the push to improve the representation of women on Wikipedia, the SCAR community has already included more than 70 new biographies for notable women in Antarctic research.

-In 2022 SCAR established an Equality, Diversity and Inclusion (EDI) Action Group tasked with identifying how EDI issues can be effectively dealt with within SCAR, and what practical actions can be taken.
+The SCAR Action Group on Equality, Diversity, and Inclusion (EDI) was established in 2022 to promote EDI principles within SCAR and the wider community.
+Activities of the group include analysis of demographic patterns of engagement in SCAR groups and conferences, creating resources, and removing barriers to participation in SCAR and Antarctic research generally (e.g., through translation of key SCAR materials into languages other than English).